Site Map

 People with ALS tend to lose weight.
 The illness itself increases the need for food and calories.
 At the same time, problems with choking and swallowing make it hard to eat enough.
 To help with feeding, a tube may be placed into the stomach.
 A dietitian who specializes in ALS can give advice on healthy eating.

-Medicine for depression may be needed if a person with ALS is feeling sad.
+Medicine for depression may be needed if a person with ALS is diagnosed with depression.
 They also should discuss their wishes regarding artificial ventilation with their families and providers.

 Support Groups